mlr-org/mlr3spatiotempcv/paper/reviews/02-sub1-editor-comments-reply.md

 > The manuscript abstract claims that various R packages exist implementing different spatiotemporal partitioning strategies.
 The enumeration of packages also lists package kmeans.
 However, there does not seem to be a package of this name on CRAN.
 The remaining manuscript also does not provide a formal reference for this package nor for all other packages mentioned (which would be required by the style guidelines of JSS).

 Thanks for spotting this.
-This was caused by a typo on our side, the referenced package is `skmeans`, not `kmeans`.
+This was caused by a typo on our side, the referenced package is {skmeans}, not `kmeans`.
 There are two other instances in the manuscript where the package was correctly referenced.
-We have found that the reference for package `skmeans` was missing whereas all others were properly cited.
+We have found that the reference for package {skmeans} was missing whereas all others were properly cited.
-We'd appreciate specific pointers to package citations if there are still some which might be missing by accident.

 > - The manuscript text refers to a Table 4.
 However, the manuscript contains only a single table which is labeled Table 1.

-This was caused by having placed the `\label{}` command before `\caption{}`.
-Apparently `\label{}` must be placed after `\caption{}` to get correct reference labels As this is quite hard to spot and not trivial to troubleshoot, this could be a potential candidate for the "author information" section.
+Thanks for the information, we have corrected the reference.

 > The style guidelines need to be better followed.
 The required mark-up for packages and software environments is not applied, the references to software package not included and the style file seems to have been tweaked to include more numberings.
 The list of footnotes looks awkward.